-The Chinese government abandoned it system of quotas and licensing restrictions on tea exports back in 2006 and this has seen a rise in private companies in the market alongside state-owned companies.
+The Chinese government abandoned its system of quotas and licensing restrictions on tea exports in 2006.
+This has seen a rise in private companies in the market alongside state-owned companies.

 The annual production of rice accounts for almost half of the country’s total grain output.

 China is responsible for about 30% of global rice production.
-Rice yields in China have risen significantly since the introduction of a scientifically-bred high-yield dwarf rice that has proven resilient in cold and adverse weather conditions.
+Rice yields in China have risen significantly since the introduction of scientifically-bred high-yield dwarf rice that has proven resilient in cold and adverse weather conditions.
 Even so, China is also the world’s biggest importer of rice – to the value of $1.72 billion annually.

 China is now emerging as one of the biggest importers of soybeans and has signed contracts that maintains its commitment to import billions of dollars of soybeans from the United States.

-China is also the biggest importer of iron ore by some margin.
-Imports total around $57 billion annually, which is over 67% of total global iron ore imports and dwarfs the second biggest importer, Japan, who account for around 8.5% of total imports with $7.2 billion annually.
+China is the biggest importer of iron ore by some margin.
+Imports total around $99 billion annually, which is over 60% of total global iron ore imports.